radrumond/timehetnet/metadataset/readme.md

 # TimeHetNet Meta-dataset
 In order to reproduce the results from our paper, you must rebuild our training data-set and our test set.
 Please acquire, pre-process and place the files as specified below.
+Please make sure the folder structure is THE SAME since we hardcoded these paths into the fold splits files.

 ## PeekDB
 The peekdb data-set is available [here](https://github.com/RafaelDrumond/PeekDB/tree/master/TimeHetNet).
 And it's already pre-processed.